frederic-perez/AmE-dictionary/data/dictionary.md

 __push puppet__ _n_ :camera:
 __pushcart__ _A pushcart vendor._
 __pushing up the daisies__ _idiom_ Dead and buried.
-__pushover__ _n_ :six: A pushover is a person who's easy to fool or influence.
+__pushover__ _n_ :seven: A pushover is a person who's easy to fool or influence.
 A substitute teacher who's a pushover is easily convinced that the class usually spends an hour watching music videos.
 If you're a pushover, you find it hard to deny anyone what they ask for.
 __pushpins__
 __pushy sales__
 __pushy__ _I guess I was a little pushy._